Condition of Iranian Women under the Clerics' Rule

 arc not active or do not excel.
 In this day of information and

-We cannot allow our women to remain second class citizens and
+backwardness.
+We cannot allow our women to remain second class

-towards annihilation.
-Iranian women have not only shown their
+the whole society towards annihilation.
+Iranian women have not

-courage in times of national crises, but have proved more worthy
+only shown their courage in times of national crises, but have

 When in 1911, the government of Iran engaged the services of an